How does this medication work? What will it do for me?

 Although most of these side effects listed below don't happen very often, they could lead to serious problems if you do not check with your doctor or seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur:

 Stop taking the medication and seek immediate medical attention if any of the following occur:

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Blood tests: Your doctor will likely want you to have laboratory tests done on a regular basis because in rare cases, methimazole can cause the levels of white blood cells to decrease.
+Infection: Methimazole can reduce the number of cells that fight infection in the body (white blood cells).
+Your doctor will likely want you to have laboratory tests done on a regular basis because in rare cases, methimazole can cause the levels of white blood cells to decrease.
 Low white blood cell levels can increase the risk of infection.
 If you have a sore throat, skin rash, fever, headache, or a general feeling of being unwell, tell your doctor immediately.